jahrik/home_lab/ghost/moving_to_the_cloud.md

 # Moving to the Cloud

-I will be moving to northern Idaho in less than a month and will need somewhere else to host home_lab during the time it takes to do so.
+I will be moving to northern Idaho in less than a month and will need somewhere else to host homelab during the time it takes to do so.
 I already have an Amazon account, so I'll most likely spin up their smallest ec2 instance and upload it to that.
 I'm still going to need a Public IP to point cloudflare at and a few other things I'm sure.
 I'll go over all of that here.
 You can download the [source code](https://github.com/jahrik/home_lab) from github to follow along.

 ## AWS
 Defaults will normally work for this